Nastel/tnt4j-streams-zorka/README.md

 ##### Zorka Connector as Java agent

-To run Zorka Connector sample using Zorka as attached Java Agent use `run-attach.bat` or `run-attach.sh` depending on Your OS.
+To run Zorka Connector sample using Zorka as attached Java Agent use `run-attach.bat` or `run-attach.sh` depending on your OS.

-To change Zorka home dir open `.bat` or `.sh` file and change first parameter of `zorka-attach` executable to actual path on Your system.
+To change Zorka home dir open `.bat` or `.sh` file and change first parameter of `zorka-attach` executable to actual path on your system.

 `zorka-attach` parameters: `zorka-attach zorkaAgentPath VMDescriptor`
  * zorkaAgentPath - Zorka agent jar (`zorka*.jar`) path.
 (Required)